Immunizations are Safe and Effective

 There simply is no reliable research proving permanent side effects to large numbers of children resulting from any of the currently administered vaccines -- none!

-Unfortunately, there are many people who claim to know about reports or studies proving permanent side effects from vaccines.
+Unfortunately, there are many people who claim to know about reports proving permanent side effects from vaccines.
 In my experience, these studies either are unreadable because they have been published in a foreign language; or they do not show what the reporter claims they show; or else the data simply does not exist.
-I have tried to track many of these claims and have been unable to verify any report in the medical literature showing patterns of permanent side effects from vaccines.
-(I would be happy to review any research papers you may come across suggesting that such permanent side effects may actually exist.)
+Over many years, I have tried to track many of these claims and have been unable to verify any report in the medical literature showing patterns of permanent side effects from vaccines.
+(I would be happy to review any research papers you may come across suggesting that such permanent side effects may actually exist, if you provide them to me.)

 There are so many shots; do multiple antigens "overload" the immune system?

 Some people have claimed that administration of multiple antigens simultaneously is dangerous.
 This makes no sense to me, especially in view of the excellent safety record described above.
-Studies have shown that reducing dosages, or separating antigens, does not reduce the incidents of minor side effects, but only increases the number of injections.
+Studies have shown that reducing dosages, or separating antigens, does not reduce the incidents of minor side effects; it merely increases the number of injections (and the number of days that children feel ill from minor side effects such as fever).

 Can’t I just skip or delay the vaccines?

-The recommended vaccine schedule has been constructed to maximize the effectiveness and safety of each immunization.
+The recommended vaccine schedule has been constructed to maximize the effectiveness and safety of each immunization, and minimize the pain of multiple needles.
 Delaying these immunizations with “alternative” vaccine schedules simply exposes your infant to the risk of serious infection at the age of infancy, when they are most susceptible.
-In particular, the smallest infants are those most at risk for whooping cough, HIB meningitis, and measles.
+In particular, the youngest infants are those most at risk for whooping cough, HIB meningitis, and measles.

 “Spreading out” the vaccine schedule entails more visits to the doctor, more inconvenience to the child, and more time off from work for wage-earning parents.
 For many, the financial cost is an unacceptable burden.

 Much of the protection afforded by vaccines results from an effect called “Herd Immunity.”
 Immunized children protect those around them, because they are less likely to pass on the infectious disease.
-The more children who are vaccinated in a community, the less wild infection there will be in that community.
+The more children who are vaccinated in a community, the less wild infection there will be in that community; this is the nature of “herd immunity.”
+Everyone in the “herd” is protected, even those who are not medically immune.

 Questions about the safety and effectiveness of vaccines have circulated ever since routine immunization was begun in the middle of the last century.
 In fact, one might reasonably ask why every child should routinely be given medicine even if they are not sick.
 The answer is that vaccines unquestionably improve children’s health overall.
 One cannot prevent these serious illnesses in any way, other than through vaccines.
 Without them, we would be thrust back into the era when large numbers of children were sickened or killed by common contagious illnesses.

-Unfortunately, recent news reports have given much publicity to groups of people who unscientifically question the safety and effectiveness of vaccines.
+Unfortunately, people who unscientifically question the safety and effectiveness of vaccines have attracted attention.
 One such group belongs to practitioners and adherents of certain “alternative” medical therapies.
 In particular, many chiropractors, herbalists, homeopaths, and Christian Science practitioners believe that routine treatment with their brand of alternative medical care for each child would eliminate the need for vaccines.
 One might wish that this were true.
 Many of these practitioners claim to have data to prove their point.
 However, the data does not exist, it will not be released by these practitioners, or does not prove what these practitioners claim it proves.

 Lastly, there are support organizations for the benefit of parents whose children have certain chronic medical illnesses.
 These families suffer greatly because of their children’s illnesses; one must be sympathetic to their desperate desire to find cures or explanations for their children’s disabilities.
 Unfortunately, a few of these parents seek their answers in unproven medical theories, believing that food allergies, mega-vitamins, or other unproven theories hold the keys to their children’s illnesses.
 Some of these parents have seized on vaccines as the explanation for their children's debilitating illnesses.
 However, as described above, although these parents are understandably anxious to find an explanation, there is no evidence to support the heartfelt contention that vaccines might have caused their child’s disease.